How to Make a Digital Scrapbook Page | aA

 How do I make a digital scrapbooking page?

-Start with one meaningful photo.
-Open a 12 × 12-inch document at 300 DPI in your digital scrapbooking software, add a background paper, place your photo, include a few embellishments, write one sentence of journaling, and save the finished page.
-Keep the first project simple so you can learn the process without feeling overwhelmed.
+Start with one photo that is meaningful to you.
+Open a 12 x 12-inch document at 300 DPI in your software, add a background paper, place your photo, include a few embellishments, write one sentence of journaling, and save the finished page.
+Keep the first project small so you can learn the process without being overwhelmed.

 What do I need to begin digital scrapbooking?